DanielKohut/az-104-learning-journey/docs/04_networking.md

 - VNets are completely isolated
 - No connectivity is ever required

+### NSG Priority and Default Rules – Key Behaviour

+- NSG rules are evaluated from lowest to highest priority number
+- The first matching rule determines the action
+- Azure provides default inbound rules

+Default inbound rules include:
+- AllowVnetInBound (65000)
+- AllowAzureLoadBalancerInBound (65001)
+- DenyAllInBound (65500)

+When a VM is behind an Azure Load Balancer:
+- The VM sees the source as AzureLoadBalancer
+- If no higher-priority deny rule exists, inbound traffic is allowed by the default AllowAzureLoadBalancerInBound rule

 Exam rule:
 If VNets must communicate, address spaces must not overlap.